Source Publication (e.g., journal title)

 Finally, the article reconsiders this legal-technological discourse about gestation from the perspective of a feminist project of re-visioning the human condition as one of mutually dependent relationships rather than autonomous individuality.
 Feminists have demonstrated that the autonomous individual is a myth; the fantasy of artificial wombs is a psychic representation of that myth.
 It constructs motherhood in a way that minimizes the importance of the human connection of pregnancy.
 A child born through natural gestation or through individual-initiated artificial gestation enters the world with a claim to that connection; for the state to create a child through artificial gestation would be to create an intentional orphan, the family-level equivalent of a stateless person.
 Therefore, although this Article tentatively concludes that artificial gestation should be permissible as a means for individuals to reproduce, it rejects state-mandated gestation as a moral alternative to abortion.
 Every child may not be entitled to a human gestator, but every child is entitled to a human parent, in the fullest sense of the word.

 Hendricks, Jennifer S., "Of Woman Born?
 Technology, Relationship, and the Right to a Human Mother" (2011).
-Law Publications and Other Works.
+College of Law Faculty Scholarship.